-In John 21:25 we read that not all of what Jesus said and did is recorded (John 21:25).
-The Apostle Paul very clearly states in his letter to the Thessalonians that we are to accept both written and oral tradition.
+In John 21:25 we read that not all of what Jesus said and did was recorded.
+The Apostle Paul states in his letter to the Thessalonians that we are to accept both written and oral tradition.
 Protestants, it would seem, only accept written tradition as infallible or meaningfully authoritative, which is ironically opposed to the written tradition!

 “So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter” – 2 Thessalonians 2:15

 If the infallible rule of faith and practice is found in the Scriptures alone, then why doesn’t the Bible itself say that?
 Otherwise, how can we infallibly know that sola scriptura is true?
 Protestants must concede that it is a tradition that is believed and comes outside of the Bible.